Waleed-Ijaz/Dental-Image-Similarity-Search-and-RAG-System/README.md

 ## 📧 Contact

-For questions or support, please open an issue or contact [your-email@example.com]
+For questions or support, please open an issue or contact waleedijaz83@outlook.com

-## 🔮 Future Enhancements

-- [ ] Multi-modal search (text + image queries)
-- [ ] Batch processing capabilities
-- [ ] Web interface for easy interaction
-- [ ] Advanced filtering and search options
-- [ ] Integration with DICOM medical imaging standards
-- [ ] Real-time processing pipeline
-- [ ] Model fine-tuning capabilities